LanguageMachines/LuigiNLP/README.md

 * Create a new module that groups your code (inside LuigiNLP these reside in ``luiginlp/modules/*.py``, but you may just as well have a module in an external Python project)
 * Write one or more tasks, tasks are classes derived from ``luiginlp.engine.Task``
-* Write one or more workflow components that chain tasks together, workflow components are classes derived from ``luiginlp.engine.WorkflowComponent``
+* Write one or more workflow components that chain tasks together, workflow components are classes derived from ``luiginlp.engine.WorkflowComponent``, you usually want to derive from ``luiginlp.engine.StandardWorkflowComponent`` which is a standard component that takes one inputfile as parameter.

 Let's begin by writing a simple task that invokes the tokeniser [ucto](https://languagemachines.github.io/ucto) to convert plain text to